 "...you pay a one-off lump sum to an Insurance Company and in return they pay a guaranteed, lifetime income..."

-They will carry out a no-cost, no-obligation telephone consultation to ascertain what options you have for meeting on-going care costs.
+If you need to know more, Eldercare Solutions will carry out a no-cost, no-obligation telephone consultation to ascertain what options you have for meeting your on-going elderly care costs.

-We can get quotes for you from all Insurance Companies offering this product.
-They are AVIVA, JUST, Legal & General and National Friendly but, as Eldercare Solutions is currently the only advisory firm in the UK with access to National Friendly’s quotes, there really is no need to shop around.
+Eldercare Solutions can get quotes for you from all Insurance Companies offering this product.
+These are AVIVA, JUST, Legal & General and National Friendly.
+Eldercare Solutions is currently the only advisory firm in the UK with access to National Friendly’s quotes.
 You cannot get quotes directly from any of the Insurers themselves.

-We hope that this brief look into the topic of paying for care has been helpful but if you would like more information, there is a downloadable guide called ‘Paying for Care – Important Things You Should Know’ on our website www.eldercaregroup.co.uk.
-If you would prefer to have a copy posted to you, just call us to request this.
+We hope that this brief look into the topic of paying for care has been helpful but if you would like more information, there is a downloadable guide called ‘Paying for Care – Important Things You Should Know’ on our website.
+Or, if you would prefer to have a copy posted to you, just call us to request this 0800 082 1155.